T.M.I. (South Park): Plot

-At South Park Elementary, Eric Cartman has a meltdown in the cafeteria, swearing over the publicly posted results of the students' annual school physicals, which document how much each student has grown in height, mistakenly understanding them to be a list of all the boys' penis sizes.
+At South Park Elementary, an enraged Cartman has a meltdown in the cafeteria, swearing over the publicly posted results of the students' annual school physicals, which document how much each student has grown in height, mistakenly understanding them to be a list of all the boys' penis sizes.
 Embarrassed because his number is the smallest, and shorter than his real length, he organizes the measurement all of his male schoolmates' penises and posts his own findings in the hall.
-He is then called to Principal Victoria's office, who explains what the first list actually documented height differentials.
+He is then called to Principal Victoria's office, who explains that the first list actually documented height differentials.
 To make matters worse, Cartman has found that his penis really is the smallest of all the boys in the school.
 Principal Victoria observes that Cartman's habit of overreacting, and his tendency to be quick to anger, has often led to such situations, and this time, he did this to himself.
 She refers him to a consultation session with a psychiatrist, who tests him to see how he deals with anger.
 While the psychiatrist tries to incite him into anger with insults about his obesity, Cartman calmly sends some text messages.
-The psychiatrist then receives a phone call from his wife, who informs him that she just received a text from someone named Mitch Connor, implicating him in an affair with a 14-year-old girl, before committing suicide over the phone.
+The psychiatrist then receives a phone call from his wife, who informs him that she just received a text from someone named Mitch Conner, implicating him in an affair with a 14-year-old girl, before committing suicide by gunshot while on the phone.
 Cartman then menacingly replies to the psychiatrist, "I'm not fat; I'm big-boned."